heseltime/SWK5-W-WolframNETLink/README.md

 # WolframNETLink 💥🔗 - Some Tests 🥼

 Let's look at calling Wolfram [Mathematica locally using .NET](https://reference.wolfram.com/language/NETLink/tutorial/CallingTheWolframLanguageFromNET.html) (C#) by leveraging the Wolfram .NET/Link library.
 This allows for running Wolfram Language code directly from .NET applications.
-I'll want to compare this with WolframAlpha calls over http since the local approach does require some:
+I'll want to compare this with WolframAlpha calls over http since the local approach does require some ...

 ## Setup

+(Find a reference for the main .NET/Link namespace at the end of this readme.)

 Mainly, point `.csproj` and provision extra dependencies like so, for MM **14.0** (and net8.0) - just add the ItemGroup and Target entries in you New Console Application in Visual Studio.